TylerJang27/CardGame_cs308/doc/API_CHANGES.md

 * MC - Added donor methods to IMove, and renamed "dragged" to "mover" to match controller terminology
 * MC - Added addCell and isEmpty method in ICell
 * MC - Added addDeck method in IDeck
-* MC - Added setCellList method in IPhaseMachine
+* MC - Added setCellList and addPhase methods in IPhaseMachine
+* MC - Added checkValidMove method to IRule
+* MC - Modified execute to take an argument of type List<ICell> in ICardAction
+* MC - Added addRule and setAutoAction to IPhase